Unsubstantiated: Millennials, Wine and the Meme

 “This generation wants to know the story of a wine.
 You are going to see bottles with generous amounts of information that have a cool design that is authentic and appeals to people so they don’t look like everything else on the shelf.”

-What does a “cool” and “authentic” look like?
-You see, I’m 50 years old and I’ve never been exposed to “cool” or “Authentic”.
+What does “cool” and “authentic” look like?
+You see, I’m 50 years old and I’ve never been exposed to “cool” or “authentic”.
 All I know is the likes of John Lennon, Buddy Guy, Kurt Cobain, Saturday Night Live, Scorsese, Stuckism, Randall Grahm, Roshambo Winery, and extreme Sonoma Coast cold climate Syrah.
 What is this “Cool” and “Authentic” of which they speak?

 I cannot put my finger on what it is that drives this nonsense.
 Perhaps its some sort of inter-generational resentment.
 Perhaps its just immaturity.
 Perhaps its a matter of being so excited about the size of the Millennial Generation and the kind of dollars they will one day represent that it’s necessary to try kiss their bottoms now rather than in the future.
 It’s all very puzzling.